How To Activate the Little Known Enzyme That Promotes Weight Loss and Longevity

 Excess food intake, poor nutrition and the resulting excess of cellular metabolic debris within our cells, promotes inflammation and impairs our longevity genes.
 When there is too much of an energy onslaught to our cells, AMPK activity diminishes and so does our health.
 This can result in weight gain, degenerative conditions, diabetes and a shortened life.
 AMPK is the controller, the link between metabolic disease, inflammation, and longevity.
 This AMPK control tells our cells when to create, store or release fat for energy.
 Without this crucial vital enzyme, we are at risk for weight gain, faster-aging and poor health.

 Signs of AMPK Deficiency

 When you begin to activate AMPK to healthful levels, inflammatory belly fat diminishes, due to increased fat burning that is being utilized for energy as opposed to being stored as fat only – promoting even further inflammation within the fat cell.
 Certain dietary strategies and food components greatly influence AMPK activity.

-Dietary Fiber.
 Fiber is a key player in activating AMPK.
 A special form of soluble fiber called glucomannan that is many times more effective than any other fiber in improving insulin sensitivity and activating AMPK.
-I write more about it in my book ‘How To Fight FATflammation!’
-Other excellent sources of water-soluble, viscous fiber are beans), oat bran, nuts, seeds, psyllium seed husks, pears, apples, and vegetables.
+I write more about glucomannan in my book ‘How To Fight FATflammation!’
+Other excellent sources of water-soluble, viscous fiber are beans, oat bran, nuts, seeds, psyllium seed husks, pears, apples, and vegetables.

-Calorie Restriction (CR).
-Dietary restriction without malnourishment can effectively increase AMPK, improve cardiac risk factors, protect against cancer, improve insulin sensitivity and longevity.
+Dietary restriction such as fasting of any type, can effectively increase AMPK, improve cardiac risk factors, protect against cancer, improve insulin sensitivity and longevity.